MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/custom-api.md

 You need to know the following information:

 - The name of the message
-- The names and types of the parameters and properties.
+- The names and types of the request parameters and response properties.

 The Request Parameter values will be included in the [InputParameters](understand-the-data-context.md#inputparameters).